tdwaf/tdwaf/README.md

 <img align="right" src="assets/gifs/octocat.gif" width="150">

 <p align="center"> My name's Tyler!
 I'm Currently working in the automation side of DevOps within a financial services company.
-My bread and butter is writing applications and workflows to automate our CI/CD processes by writin.
+My bread and butter is writing applications and workflows to automate our CI/CD processes.
 In my free time, I like to play video games, as well as hiking.
 I'm also learning Japanese 🗻</p>

 <br />